weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

-You will also be introduced to [WeaveDNS](https://github.com/weaveworks/weave/tree/master/weavedns#readme), which provides a simple way for containers to find each other using hostnames and requires no code changes, and [Automatic IP Address Management](http://docs.weave.works/weave/latest_release/ipam.html), which allows Weave to automatically assign containers IP addresses accross the network.
+You will also be introduced to [WeaveDNS](https://github.com/weaveworks/weave/tree/master/weavedns#readme), which provides a simple way for containers to find each other using hostnames and requires no code changes, and [Automatic IP Address Management](http://docs.weave.works/weave/latest_release/ipam.html), which allows Weave to automatically assign container IP addresses across the network.

 ## What you will use ##